quince-science/QuinCe/Documentation/setup.md

 ## Requirements
 Before you start with the QuinCe side of things, you will need the following:

 - JDK 17.
-Newer versions will probably work but haven't been tested.
+NB Newer versions will not work.
 - Apache Tomcat 9.
 - MySQL 8 with an empty database set up.
 - Details of an SMTP server for sending emails to users.
 Continue reading if